What to Wear for Studio Family Photos: 2025 Guide

 Choosing Colors and Patterns for your Studio Family Session

-Choosing a cohesive and complimentary color pallet for family pictures is my favorite part!
-I would suggest sticking with neutrals, earth tone, or even pastel colors…so think grays, creams, soft blues, muted pinks, khaki, or dusty greens.
+Choosing a cohesive color pallet for family pictures is my favorite part!
+I would suggest sticking with neutrals, earth tones, or even pastel colors…so think grays, creams, soft blues, muted pinks, khaki, or dusty greens.
 These colors tend to complement a wide variety of skin tones and are classic and timeless!

-As far as patterns and designers, if you prefer patterns over solid colors, small and understated patterns like a calico or small stripes are great.
-They read as a solid pattern from the camera’s perspective, and keep your clothing from becoming the focal point of the session.
+As far as patterns and designs, if you prefer patterns over solid colors (which I am a sucker for a good pattern!), small and understated patterns like a calico or small stripes are great.
+They read as a solid pattern from the camera’s perspective (but still had some movement), and keep your clothing from becoming the focal point of the session.

-Consider layers or textures like a chunky knitted sweater, eyelet, tulle, denim, or a shirt with a collar can really add visual interest and depth to a portrait.
+Consider layers or textures (PLEASE!! texture is magical!) like a chunky knitted sweater, eyelet, tulle, denim, or a shirt with a collar can really add visual interest and depth to a portrait.

 Some Things to Avoid:

-While I want your session to reflect who you are as a family, there are some things I would suggest you avoid when choosing outfits for your family photos:
+While I want your session to reflect who you are as a family, there are some things I’d suggest avoiding when choosing outfits for your family photos:

-• No neon colors.
-If you wear a really bright shirt, it will leave unusual color cast on your face and who ever is standing next to you.
-Neon colors will over power a photo and look really jarring!
-Just don’t do it…trust me!
+If you wear a really bright shirt, it will leave an unusual color cast on your face and whoever is standing next to you.
+Neon colors overpower a photo and look really jarring!
+(Just don’t do it… trust me.)

 beautiful family sitting together on a white blanket